eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-2/annex-2.02-high-level-requirements-by-topic.md

 <div class="eudi-hlr__id">ISSU_23<span class="kw-shall">SHALL</span></div>
 <div class="eudi-hlr__body" markdown>

-For the verification of a PID Provider's access certificates, a Wallet Unit SHALL accept the trust anchors in the LoTE(s) of Access Certificate Authorities it needs.
+For the verification of a PID Provider's access certificates, a Wallet Unit SHALL accept all Access Certificate Authorities trust anchors published by the Commission in the relevant LoTE, and only those.

-*Note: a) Access Certificate Authority LoTEs are explained in [[Topic 27](./annex-2.02-high-level-requirements-by-topic.md#a2316-topic-27-registration-of-pid-providers-providers-of-qeaas-pub-eaas-and-non-qualified-eaas-and-relying-parties)].*
+*Note: a) Access Certificate Authority LoTEs are explained in [[Topic 27][topic-27]]. b) A Wallet Unit does not have to be able to request a PID from all PID Providers in the ecosystem.
+It is up to each Wallet Provider to decide which PID Providers its Wallet Units will support.*

 </div>
 </div>